There are now 3 possible online modes for units:

 - 6 points

 - Students are able to (1) appreciate the nature and importance of marketing in sport and recreation businesses; (2) understand key motives for the consumption of sport and exercise and the consumer decision-making process; (3) highlight the elements of the services marketing mix; (4) appreciate unique aspects of sport and exercise and the impact of these unique features on the design of the marketing mix; (5) describe key models of consumer satisfaction; and (6) understand popular frameworks on persuasion and communication.

-- Typically this unit is assessed in the following ways: (1) examinations; (2) essay; and (3) participation in guest lectures.
+- Indicative assessments in this unit are as follows: (1) examinations; (2) essay; and (3) participation in guest lectures.
 Further information is available in the unit outline.

 - Unit Coordinator(s)